wawiesel/Testing123/README.rst

 - Support for additional comparison macros, such as vector comparisons or relative differences.

-In the end, t123AddFortranTest or t123AddCxxTest will call `TRIBITS_ADD_EXECUTABLE_AND_TEST <https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-executable-and-test>`_,
+In the end, t123AddTest will call `TRIBITS_ADD_EXECUTABLE_AND_TEST <https://tribits.org/doc/TribitsDevelopersGuide.html#tribits-add-executable-and-test>`_,
 so the possibilities are endless.